Home loan demand rising in mid, high-range segments

-New Delhi: Demand for home loans in the mid and high-range segments is on the rise, showed a survey by Magicbricks.
+New Delhi, Feb 24 (IANS) Demand for home loans in the mid and high-range segments is on the rise, showed a survey by Magicbricks.

 It showed that that nearly 38 per cent consumers want to take a home loan ranging between Rs 30 lakh and Rs 1 crore.